silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 2 - Advanced Lane Finding/README.md

 Once the pipeline can correctly identify each of the test images we can utilize a function `findlane(img)` to call each of the methods described above to process each frame of the video.
 The result output of the video can be seen in Figure 1 above.

-### 11.0 Suggest possible improvements to your pipeline
+### 11.0 Possible Improvements for Pipeline

 I feel my pipeline does a good job of identifying the lane lines.
 What I have noticed is that in rapid changes of high contrast, brightness or dark shawdows the lane detection starts to fail momentarily.
 I feel I can accomplish this with a combination of additional threshold checks, but also implementing further logic, such as the distance a lane should be.
+Secondly, I feel I should also average the lane lines before committing to a fitted polynomial.
+Lastly, for colour changes, I feel that certain thresholds can be activated in a lane line is not detected, i.e. higher areas of lightness, etc.

 Overall, this was a wonderful project.
 I always saw images of lane detection animations on televison or in SAE articles and wanted to learn more how to develop these.
 Now I have developed my own and this is really exciting.
 I plan to calibrate my own camera and test my pipeline out on my own highway.